1993 Half Dollar Value Checker: Errors List, “P”, “S” & “D” Mint Mark Worth

 The Reverse of the 1993 Half Dollar

-The reverse displays the Presidential Seal with a heraldic eagle holding an olive branch and thirteen arrows in its talons, symbolizing peace and strength.
+The reverse displays the Presidential Seal: a heraldic eagle holding an olive branch in one talon and thirteen arrows in the other, symbolizing peace and military readiness.
+A shield covers the eagle’s breast, and a banner reading “E PLURIBUS UNUM” (Latin for “Out of many, one”) flows from its beak.

-“UNITED STATES OF AMERICA” curves along the upper rim, with “HALF DOLLAR” marking the denomination at the bottom.
-The initials “FG” for Frank Gasparro, who designed the reverse, are located under the eagle’s left leg (right side from the viewer’s perspective).
+Thirteen stars form an arc above the eagle’s head, representing the original thirteen colonies.
+“UNITED STATES OF AMERICA” curves along the upper rim, and “HALF DOLLAR” marks the denomination at the bottom.
+The initials “FG” for designer Frank Gasparro appear below the eagle’s left leg.

 Other Features of the 1993 Half Dollar